Woodward Hall of Fame Officers

 Here is the link http://woodwardhalloffame.com/donations/donation-form/

-Donations as of 2014: We have awarded we have awarded $307,500 in scholarships to deserving Woodward graduates!
+Donations as of 2015: We have awarded we have awarded over $307,500 in scholarships to deserving Woodward graduates!

 The Woodward High School Hall of Fame Association is organized for two main purposes.